 For all of these reasons, the dove has become an enduring symbol of love and devotion.

-On a personal level, the dove spirit animal is a positive symbol for bringing more love into your life.
+Thus, the dove spirit animal is a positive symbol for bringing more love into your life.
 Seeing a dove or a pair of doves can be a positive affirmation that you’ve found your soul mate or that you’ll be connecting with a soul mate soon.

 Doves and pigeons are known to have an excellent sense of navigation.
 Even when taken hundreds of miles from their homes, they can easily find their way back.
 For this reason these birds have been used as messengers for thousands of years.